Searchbreed

 See Spot & Tango

-What a Poodle (Standard) actually costs year one
+What to budget for a Poodle (Standard) in year one.

 Food (year one)